Fred Krahe: Shirley Brifman

-Legitimate Post-Retirement Employment
+Post-retirement employment

 Krahe's stated occupation after retirement was as a private investigator.
 He worked as a Sydney crime scene consultant for The Sun newspaper in the late 1970s.
 He was allegedly on the board of Thomas Nationwide Transit (TNT).

 Defenders

 Krahe's memory has had some defenders.
 One of Australia's prominent crime reporters of the time, Bill Jenkings, described his former source (and coworker at Fairfax Media) as a 'clever investigator, who left no stone unturned in his quest to solve the most baffling of cases', but that, 'unfortunately, Krahe became far more famous for the crimes he was wrongly alleged to have committed himself'.
-Jenkings also refused to believe allegations about Krahe's reputed partner in crime Ray "Gunner" Kelly.
+Jenkings also refused to believe allegations about Krahe's reputed partner in crime, Ray "Gunner" Kelly.
 In a 1981 letter to the editor of The Sydney Morning Herald, Detective Ray Blisset (Queens Police Medal) wrote to express his 'disgust at the obituary tendered for former Detective Sergeant first Class Frederick Claude Krahe'.
 He went on to say that during the years he served in the police force he had worked side by side with Krahe, and knew him as a great investigator of crime, and that 'as a detective he had no peer.'
 Blisset showed little regard for the journalists who publicised allegations against Krahe, writing that they should, 'show respect for all the good he did and not rewrite scandalous rumours to satisfy some salacious minds'.

-Lenny McPherson himself, giving testimony in 1983 at the Juanita Neilsen inquest, told the court, 'I didn't like Fred Krahe.
+Sydney mobster Lenny McPherson, giving testimony in 1983 at the Juanita Neilsen inquest, told the court, 'I didn't like Fred Krahe.
 He arrested me hundreds of times.
 If I had any information (on him) I would be giving it to you'.
 It was at this inquest that McPherson strongly denied telling two police officers, one Commonwealth, one New South Wales, that he'd heard that Krahe had murdered Mrs. Neilsen, an allegation that was quoted initially by journalists Barry Ward and Tony Reeves in an article in the National Times.